Britain is keeping refugees in limbo without the support they need

 Crucially, allowing refugees to fail within the fortress will only fortify the resolve of those who wish to strengthen its walls.

-Amy Fallon is a Campaign Volunteer with the Labour Campaign for Human RightsSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Amy Fallon is a Campaign Volunteer with the Labour Campaign for Human RightsSign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.